the-data-lab/GraphOne/README.md

+# grdf
+A framework for dynamic/streaming evolving graphs.

-This repository is for following FAST'19 paper:
-"GraphOne: A Data Store for Real-time Analytics on Evolving Graphs"
+This repository is for following FAST'19 paper: "GraphOne: A Data Store for Real-time Analytics on Evolving Graphs"

-The GraphOne code base will be made online in few weeks.
-Please send me an email if you want it immediately.
+Help coming soon.